amittkulkarni/bookviser/README.md

-# frontend
+# Bookviser

-This template should help get you started developing with Vue 3 in Vite.
+This readme should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup